Son of Babylon

-Son of Babylon (ابن بابل) is a 2010 Iraqi drama film directed, produced and co-written by Mohamed Al-Daradji, Variety's Middle Eastern Filmmaker of the year 2010.
+Son of Babylon (ابن بابل) is a 2010 Iraqi drama film directed, co-produced and co-written by Mohamed Al-Daradji, Variety's Middle Eastern Filmmaker of the year 2010.

 The film was developed through The Sundance Institute and was selected as Iraq's official entry for the Best Foreign Language Film at the 83rd Academy Awards, but it didn't make the final shortlist.

 Plot

 The film is set initially in Northern Iraq, 2003, two weeks after the fall of Saddam Hussein.
 Ahmed, a 12-year-old boy begrudgingly follows in the shadow of his grandmother.
 On hearing news that prisoners of war have been found alive in the South, she is determined to discover the fate of her missing son, Ahmed's father, who never returned from the Gulf war in 1991.
 From the mountains of Kurdistan to the sands of Babylon, they hitch rides from strangers and cross paths with fellow pilgrims, on all too similar journeys.
 Struggling to understand his grandmother's search, Ahmed follows in the forgotten footsteps of a father he never knew.